misiek12/activity-monitor/README.md

 # activity-monitor

 This projects records info about running processes on given computer.
-There are several windows commands that are used to get system data
+Information is obtained by running system command

+Windows:
-Get info about all running processes tasklist /FI "STATUS eq running" /FO CSV /NH
+tasklist /FI "STATUS eq running" /FO CSV /NH

+Data is saved into database.
+Report is executed on predefined schedule.

+Some other usefull commands on Windows.
-Find where given program is running where /R C:\ notepad.exe
+Find where given program is running:   where /R C:\ notepad.exe Kill program:                          taskkill /pid /F 17568 Start Program minimalized:             start /MIN notepad.exe

-Kill program
-taskkill /pid /F 17568

-Start Program minimalized
-start /MIN notepad.exe